kinghrothgar/wp-ut5_dkms/README.md

 RTL8154 /B       | USB 2.0     | 10/100/1000 MbE
 RTL8152B         | USB 2.0     | 10/100M

-## Installation
+## Installation Scripts

-There are 2 ways (autorun.sh or dkms-install.sh)to install this DKMS module.
-Choose one as your tastes.
+There are 2 scripts (autorun.sh or dkms-install.sh) to install the driver module. `autorun.sh` installs the module for the  current kernel, while `dkms-install.sh` installs the module as a dkms, which will automatically build and install the module when a new kernel is installed.

 ### clone code

 ```
 git clone https://github.com/wisdpi/wp-ut5_dkms.git